Original Research ARTICLE

 The animal study was reviewed and approved by the Institutional Animal Care and Use Committee of the University of Tsukuba.

 SY, C-YL, and YH conceived and designed the experiments with advice from SM.
-SY, C-YL, and MK performed the experiments with advice from all other authors.
-SY and YH analyzed the data and wrote the manuscript with advice from all other authors.
+SY, C-YL, and MKas performed the experiments with advice from MKan, TH, and SM.
+SY and YH analyzed the data and wrote the manuscript with advice from SM and MY.

 This work was supported by the Japan Agency for Medical Research and Development (AMED) under Grant Numbers JP19dm0107138 and 19gm1110008, the JSPS KAKENHI under Grant Numbers JP16H06141 and JP16H01264, the Japan Science and Technology Agency (JST) under Grant Number JPMJPR13AC, the MEXT WPI program, the Cell Science Research Foundation, the Asahi Glass Foundation, the Nakajima Foundation, the Senri Life Science Foundation, the Kanae Foundation for the Promotion of Medical Science, the Takeda Science Foundation, the Mitsubishi Foundation, the Mochida Memorial Foundation for Medical and Pharmaceutical Research, the Astellas Foundation for Research on Metabolic Disorders, the Sumitomo Foundation, the SENSHIN Medical Research Foundation, and the Japan Foundation for Applied Enzymology (TMFC) (to YH).